3G shutdown

 When will 3G be switched off in Germany?

-In Germany, all mobile network operators (Deutsche Telekom, Vodafone and O2) have already announced the 3G shutdown.
+In Germany, all mobile network operators (Deutsche Telekom, Vodafone and O2) have already implemented the 3G switch-off in 2021.
 While Deutsche Telekom and Vodafone have already switched off their 3G radio cells as of June 31, 2021, they will remain in operation for the O2 network until the end of 2021.

 German Telekom